-All these numbers are significantly more than the density of 29 dph for site H66 contemplated in the Local Plan Policy HS2 and supports the view that the applicant is cramming as many dwellings as possible into the site at the expense of good layout and design.
+All these numbers are significantly more than the density of 29 dph for site H66 contemplated in the Local Plan Policy HS2 and support the view that the applicant is cramming as many dwellings as possible into the site at the expense of good layout and design.
 Objection is made to the density of the site layout.
-Please see also paragraphs 8.10 and 9.5.4 below.
+Please see also paragraphs 8.10 and 9.5.4 below and refer to Section 6 of ECNF's representations about the MDC.

-6.2.4 Paragraph 6.8 of the Planning Statement says:
+6.2.6 Paragraph 6.8 of the Planning Statement demands scrutiny when it says: